amzn/basis-point-sets/README.md

 **FAQ**: what are the key differences between standard occupancy voxels, TSDF and the proposed BPS representation?

-- continuous global information instead of simple binary flags or local distances in the cells;
+- continuous global vectors instead of simple binary flags or local distances in the cells;
 - smaller number of cells needed to represent a shape accurately;
 - BPS cell arrangement could be different from a standard rectangular grid, allowing different types of convolutions;
 - significant improvement in performance: simply substituting occupancy voxels with  BPS directional vectors results